-Expected and demonstrated support from GOI
+Expected of continued support from GOI

 GoI has been supporting public sector banks (PSBs) with regular capital infusions and steps to improve operational efficiency and asset quality.
-There has been a continued support from the GoI through capital infusions in the past, when the bank was classified under prompt corrective action (PCA) framework of RBI.
+BOI has received continued support from the GoI through capital infusions in the past, when the bank was classified under prompt corrective action (PCA) framework of RBI.
 In FY22, the bank raised equity capital of ₹2,550 crore through qualified institutional placement (QIP) (non-government) route, resulting in reduction in GoI's shareholding in the bank from 89.10% as on March 31, 2021, to 81.41% as on March 31, 2022.
 Post capital infusion through QIP of equity shares in Q3FY24, GoI's shareholding came down to 73.38% as on December 31, 2023.
 However, GoI continues to hold a significant majority shareholding in the bank.
-Considering the bank's significance as one of the largest PSBs, and with a majority shareholding, CARE Ratings expects timely and regular support from GoI, to maintain capitalisation, when required, and is a key rating sensitivity.
+Considering the bank's significance as one of the largest PSBs, and with a majority shareholding, CARE Ratings expects timely and regular support from GoI, to maintain its capitalisation levels, and the same remains a key rating sensitivity.

-Long track record of operations and pan India presence
+Long track record of operations and pan-India presence

-BOI has a long and established operational track record of over a century and is the sixth-largest nationalised bank in terms of advances with advances of ₹5.85 lakh crore and total business (Advances + Deposits) of ₹13.24 lakh crore as on March 31, 2024.
-Its pan India geographical presence has risen substantially, furthering its existing strong franchise with a network of 5,148 branches in India and 22 branches overseas, catering a larger customer base, as on March 31, 2024. ~64% of its total domestic branches caters rural and semi-urban areas.
-The bank has a strong liability profile, as depicted by increasing deposit base and increasing proportion of current account savings account (CASA) year-over-year (y-o-y).
-The bank's CASA deposit ratio marginally decreased from 44.73% as on March 31, 2023, to 43.21% as on March 31, 2024, to, due to surge in deposit interest rates, which led to customers shifting from CASA to term deposits and other investment avenues which was observed across banks.
+BOI has a long and established operational track record of over a century and is the sixth-largest nationalised bank in terms of advances with advances of ₹6.51 lakh crore and total business (Advances + Deposits) of ₹14.46 lakh crore as on December 31, 2024.
+Its pan India geographical presence has risen substantially, furthering its existing strong franchise with a network of 5,202 branches in India and 22 branches overseas, and having a large customer base as on December 31, 2024 with ~65% of its total domestic branches catering to rural and semi-urban areas.
+The bank has a strong liability profile, as depicted by increasing deposit base and healthy share of current account savings accounts (CASA).
+Nevertheless, the bank's CASA deposit ratio (as a proportion of domestic deposits) marginally decreased from 44.73% as on March 31, 2023, to 43.21% as on March 31, 2024, and dipped further to 41.05% as on December 31, 2024, due to increased deposit interest rates, which led to customers shifting from CASA to term deposits and other investment avenues, which has been observed across banks.